chworthey/hdfs-hive-sql-playground/README.md

 ## Initialize Nodes for first time

-The setup script only needs to be run ONCE per project.
+The setup command only needs to be run ONCE per project.

 Make sure Docker for Windows is running ([with Linux containers](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers)).

 Run the setup process with:
 ```
-./scripts/setup.ps1
+python playground.py setup
 ```

-The setup script will interactively prompt you for your project name and your src + data folder locations and set up the `./config.json` file respectively if it hasn't already been set up.
+The python script will interactively prompt you for your project name and your src + data folder locations and set up the `./config.json` file respectively if it hasn't already been set up.

 Then, it will attempt to provision the cluster (format hdfs, ingest data, etc).